-For the 2010 through 2019 migrations2, Grant PUD monitored a total of 652 and 647 HDX-PIT tagged lamprey at Priest Rapids and Wanapum dams, respectively.
-Fishway passage efficiency for lamprey ranged from 50.0 to 100.0% with a standard error range of 0 to 19% at Priest Rapids Dam over the 2010-2019 period and ranged from 59.9 to 100.0% with a standard error range of 2 to 32% at Wanapum Dam over the 2010-2013, 2015-2019 period (2014 intentionally omitted due to anomalous conditions associated with the Wanapum spillway fracture).
-The fishway passage efficiency for the entire 2010-2019 comprehensive dataset is 93.8% and 100.0% at Priest Rapids and Wanapum dams, respectively.
-This dataset includes years with lower than average detection efficiency, due to poor antenna performance at select locations, which may artificially inflate passage efficiency.
-The long-term average fishway passage efficiency for 2010-2019 is 86.6% and 89.4% at Priest Rapids and Wanapum dams, respectively, when factoring in passage efficiency cannot be greater than 100%.
+For the 2010 through 2019 migrations3, Grant PUD monitored a total of 652 and 647 HDX-PIT tagged lamprey at Priest Rapids and Wanapum dams, respectively.
+The long-term average fishway passage efficiency for 2010-2019 is 86.6% and 89.4% at Priest Rapids and Wanapum dams, respectively.
 Reduced HDX-PIT tagging effort from downstream sources in 2015-2017 resulted in a smaller quantity of run-of-river tags detected at Priest Rapids Dam than in 2010-2014, an average of 27 tags as opposed to 76 tags a year.
 Downstream tagging resumed in 2018 and continued in 2019 and 76 and 37 tags, respectively, were detected in those years.
 Low passage efficiency estimates were associated with small sample sizes in some ladders in certain years.
 Fish passage efficiency was estimated by year and fish ladder using a Cormack-Jolly-Seber model in Program MARK.
+Historical fish passage efficiencies for both Wanapum and

-2 Monitoring at the PRP for the 2020 reporting year was not conducted because no lamprey were tagged at Bonneville Dam in 2020.
+3 Monitoring at the PRP for the 2020 and 2021 reporting years was not conducted because no lamprey were tagged at Bonneville Dam in 2020 or 2021.